-- ✓ Variable is a simple variable or array element

-- ✓ Value is a variable or constant

-- ✓ PinGroup is a [contiguous] group of pins
+- ✓ Variable is a simple variable or array element - ✓ Value is a variable or constant - ✓ PinGroup is a [contiguous] group of output pins propBASIC = 100 does exactly the same as:

 LET is used when assigning a Value (or result of an expression) to a Variable, or a Value to a pin group (defined with PIN).
 LET is optional and generally not used in modern programs.